syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-This will return `true` if the specified rowIndex represents the `FilterRow`, and `false` otherwise.
+This will return `true` if the specified rowIndex is associated with the `FilterRow`, and `false` otherwise.

 ## Dispose